-Applications are holistically reviewed based on the following factors: (
+Applications are holistically reviewed based on the following factors:

 - 1. Graduation from an ACEN- or CCNE-accredited baccalaureate program with an upper division major in nursing (B.S.N.).
 Applicants from unaccredited B.S.N. programs will be considered on an individual basis. - 2.
 Grade Point Average.
 It is recommended that applicants have at least an average of B in nursing and a cumulative average of B. - 3.
 Statement of Purpose and Application Questions.
-A statement of your career goals as an advanced practice nurse is required, as well as answers to the application questions. - 4.
+A statement of your career goals in your selected specialty is required, as well as answers to the application questions. - 4.
 Interview.
 An interview by telephone may be required for applicants for whom English is not their native language. - 5.
 Letters of Recommendation.
 All applicants must provide three letters of professional or academic reference.
 References should be from faculty members, professional colleagues, or work supervisors who can evaluate the applicant's potential for success in a graduate program.
 It is required that at least one of the recommenders hold a master's or higher degree.
 Recommendations from family, friends, other students or co-workers are NOT appropriate.
 Applicants to the Neonatal Nurse Practitioner specialty are required to have one reference from a neonatologist and one from an NNP who can evaluate the applicant's clinical practice.
-While only three references are required, the online application system will allow you to provide names of up to five recommenders. - 6.
-Official Transcripts.
-Applicants must submit one transcript from each United States post-secondary institution attended to the Center for Data Management.
+While only three references are required, the online application system will allow you to provide names of up to five recommenders.

+- 6. Official Transcripts.
+Applicants must submit one transcript from each United States post-secondary institution attended.
 Applicants who have completed college or university course work at an institution in a country other than the United States must obtain a complete course-by-course evaluation of the native transcripts, degrees, and other relevant documents.
 In all instances, the evaluating agency will require original, official documentation.
 Please note that the evaluating agency must send Vanderbilt both the course-by-course report and copies of the native documents.
-If the agency does not provide copies of the documentation used to do the course-by-course evaluation, the student must submit the official documentation to Vanderbilt.
-Official transcripts and course-by-course evaluation reports should be sent to the following address: Office of the University Registrar, Vanderbilt University, Attn: International Curriculum and Credentials Analyst, PMB 407701, Nashville, Tennessee 37240-7701 For further questions regarding prior degrees, please visit registrar.vanderbilt.edu/academic-records/international-degrees.php.

-- 7. Current R.N.
+See list of International Transcript Evaluation Agencies. - 7.
+Current R.N.
 Licensure or Eligibility for R.N.
 Licensure.
 Documentation of an unencumbered Registered Nurse license in the state(s) in which the student will be completing clinical training is required at the time of registration.
 A student admitted contingent upon NCLEX-RN examination results but who does not pass the exam will have the admission offer rescinded.
-The student will need to reapply for admission after obtaining R.N. licensure.. - 8.
+The student will need to reapply for admission after obtaining R.N. licensure. - 8.
 Prerequisite Courses.
 An introductory course in statistics that includes descriptive and inferential statistical techniques is required for admission. - 9.
 M.S.N./M.T.S. and M.S.N./M.Div.
 Programs.
 Students applying for the dual degree M.S.N./M.T.S. or M.S.N./M.Div. programs must apply and be admitted to both the School of Nursing and the Divinity School.